kmzbrnoI/rcs-api/Home.md

 The library is implemented in Object Pascal and usually being compiled in Delphi 2009 32-bit.

-The library has windows, however, it is fully operable withnout using them.
+The library has windows, however, it is fully operable without using them.

 ## Requirements